-Founded in 2005, ChamberFest Canandaigua, formerly the Canandaigua LakeMusic Festival, has quickly become an essential part of cultural life in the Greater Rochester area and has established a regional reputation for its concerts’ innovative programming, inviting atmosphere and musical excellence.
-Led by artistic directors Amy Sue Barston and Kevin Kumar, the Festival has showcased such world-class artists as pianist Jon Nakamatsu, clarinetist Charles Neidich, as well as the Borromeo, Corigliano, Orion ensembles and the Ying quartet.
+Founded in 2004, ChamberFest Canandaigua (formerly Canandaigua LakeMusic Festival) quickly became an essential part of cultural life in the Greater Rochester area and has established a regional reputation for its concerts’ innovative programming, inviting atmosphere, and musical excellence.
+Led by artistic directors Amy Sue Barstonand Kevin Kumar, the Festival has showcased such world-class artists such as pianist Jon Nakamatsu, clarinetist Charles Neidich, as well as the world-class Borromeo, Corigliano, Orion, and Ying Quartets.

-The Festival's comprehensive educational and outreach programs have included partnerships with community organizations, including Canandaigua’s Wood Library, YMCA, Wegmans and Finger Lakes Community College, where the four subscription concerts have been held in its state-of-the-art concert hall.
+ChamberFest Canandaigua's comprehensive educational and outreach programs have included partnerships with numerous community organizations, including Canandaigua’s Wood Library, YMCA, Wegmans, and Finger Lakes Community College, where the four subscription concerts have been held in its state-of-the-art concert hall.